Logo Site Banner

 • Reconstructing a quarter-mile of track along the grade of the first U.S. two-foot-gauge common-carrier railroad, by the Friends of Bedford Depot Park, Bedford, MA.

-DOWNLOAD AWARD APPLICATION for the 2013 H. Albert Webb Memorial Railroad Preservation Award.
+The application period for the 2026 H. Albert Webb Memorial Railroad Preservation Award will open in September of 2025.

 Site maintenance by Members of Mass Bay RRE.